ryanckhung/k8s-deploy-example-demo/k8s-storage/README.md

 #### IMPORTANT #####
-all the kubectl command is running in the host while the minikube is running in a VM in the same host kubectl just like a command line tool which access the VM (minikube) the created pod is auctually running inside the VM but not the host Therefore the hostPath (specify in the host_vol.yaml file) in inside the VM BUT NOT THE host you can access the path by
+all the kubectl command is running in the host while the minikube is running in a VM in the same host kubectl just like a command line tool (host) which access the minikube (VM) the created pod is auctually running inside the VM but not the host Therefore the hostPath (specify in the host_vol.yaml file) in inside the VM BUT NOT THE host you can access the path by